Zweihorn/macports-test/README.md

 ## gperf @3.0.4
 This is an **outdated version of the gperf port** and please be advised to always install the gperf 3.1+ port from MacPorts instead.

-Although **forked-daapd requires gperf** this cannot be installed in its recent version due to a incompatibility between *gperf* and *gindent* causing a main obstacle.
-The workaround depends on the availability of the **outdated gperf @3.0.4 port** (see forked-daapd 25.0 below) and the combination of gperf @3.0.4_2 and gindent @2.2.11_0 can be built and installed successfully.
+Although forked-daapd requires gperf the latter cannot be installed in its recent version due to a incompatibility between *gperf* and *gindent* causing a broken build.
+The workaround depends on the availability of an outdated gperf port and the combination of gperf @3.0.4_2 and gindent @2.2.11_0 can be built and installed successfully.

+The recently introduced incompatibility between *gperf* and *gindent* is one of the obstacles in establishing the forked-daapd experimental port.
+Please refer to the MacPorts Ticket "[#54466 assigned defect - gindent @2.2.11: build fails](https://trac.macports.org/ticket/54466)" for background information.
+There is a workaround procedure by downgrading gperf, building gindent, and then upgrading gperf again.
+However, you would have to follow the well documented but cumbersome procedure as detailed by the [MacPorts Wiki: How to install an older version of a port](https://trac.macports.org/wiki/howto/InstallingOlderPort) if you could not reactivate a prior gperf @3.0.4 install.

-I make a copy of the **outdated gperf @3.0.4 port** available in this repository as the procedure to search and download an outdated port from the MacPorts repository could become quite cumbersome.
+I make a copy of the **outdated gperf @3.0.4 port** available in this repository as the procedure to search and download an outdated port from the MacPorts repository could become quite a challenge.
 This is quite experimental and solely to allow continued development of the experimental forked-daapd port as long as the a.m. issue is not resolved sufficiently.

 ## TBC
 to be continued